FedGCN: Convergence-Communication Tradeoffs in Federated Training of Graph Convolutional Networks: Introduction

-The main challenge of applying federated learning to GCN training tasks involving a single large graph is that \emph{disjoint partitions across clients are not possible}.
-In Figure~\ref{fig:problem}, for example, we see that when nodes are partitioned among clients, some edges will cross different clients.
-We refer to these as ``cross-client edges''.
 However, GCNs require information about a node's neighbors to be aggregated in order to construct an embedding of each node that is used to accomplish tasks such as node classification and link prediction.
-Many federated graph training algorithms~\citep{wang2020graphfl, he2021spreadgnn} simply ignore the information from neighbors located at another client, which may result in less accurate models due to loss of information.
-Sending the features of neighboring nodes to other clients, however, { can introduce significant communication overhead and reveal private node information to other clients}~\citep{wan2022bns}.
+Ignoring the information from neighbors located at another client, as in prior federated graph training algorithms~\citep{wang2020graphfl, he2021spreadgnn}, may then result in less accurate models due to loss of information from nodes at other clients.

-Prior works on federated or distributed graph training reduce cross-client information loss by communicating information about nodes' neighbors at other clients in each training round~\citep{scardapane2020distributed, wan2022bns, zhang2021subgraph}.
+Prior works on federated or distributed graph training reduce cross-client information loss by communicating information about nodes' neighbors at other clients in each training round~\citep{scardapane2020distributed, wan2022bns, zhang2021subgraph}, which can introduce significant communication overhead and reveal private node information to other clients.
 We instead realize that \emph{the information needed to train a GCN only needs to be communicated once}, before training.
-Moreover, each node at a given client only needs to know the \emph{accumulated} information about that node's neighbors at each other client, allowing us to communicate only the accumulated information.
-In practice, there may be many more nodes than clients, so each client would receive information accumulated over multiple nodes.
-For example, clients might represent a company's supply chain or social network data in different countries, which cannot leave the country due to privacy regulations.
-Each client would then receive aggregated information about all of a node's neighbors in a different country.
-We propose the \textbf{FedGCN algorithm} for distributed GCN training based on these insights.
-FedGCN greatly reduces communication costs and speeds up convergence without information loss, compared with existing distributed settings that reduce cross-client information loss with communication in each training round~\citep{scardapane2020distributed, wan2022bns, zhang2021subgraph}
+This insight allows us to further \emph{alleviate the privacy challenges of communicating node information between clients}~\citep{zhang2021subgraph}.
+Specifically, we leverage Homomorphic Encryption (HE), which can preserve client privacy in federated learning but introduces significant overhead for each communication round; with only one communication round, this overhead is greatly reduced.
+Further, in practice each client may contain several node neighbors, e.g., clients might represent social network data in different countries, which cannot leave the country due to privacy regulations.
+Each client would then receive aggregated feature information about all of a node's neighbors in a different country, which itself can help preserve privacy through accumulation across multiple nodes.
+In the extreme case when nodes only have one cross-client neighbor, we can further integrate differential privacy techniques~\citep{wei2020federated}.
+We propose the \textbf{FedGCN algorithm} for distributed GCN training based on these insights. \emph{FedGCN greatly reduces communication costs and speeds up convergence without information loss, compared with existing distributed settings}~\citep{scardapane2020distributed, wan2022bns, zhang2021subgraph}